Gallardoguy/Anti-Derivative_Digital-Distortion/README.md

 ## My pedal In Detail

 I wanted to take a moment before showing the schematic and waveforms to talk about the features of this pedal.
 This pedal has a 3 way toggle switch to swap between 3 pedals I took inspiration from.
 The left position is the Ibanez TS-9 Tube Screamer.
 This is a soft clipping overdrive pedal.
 The second is the Electro-Harmonix Big Muff Pi.
 This is an example of Hard Clipping Distortion.
-The last was a challenge I set for myslelf.
+The last was a challenge I set for myself.
 It is the Boss HM-2.
-This is a crazy pedal that chains a gain soft clipping stage, into another gain hard clipping stage.
+This is a crazy pedal that chains again soft clipping stage, into another gain hard clipping stage.
 Finally it sends this signal into a wild filtering stage.
 The challenge with this pedal was creating a frequency response that mimics the original.
 My pedal features 3 knobs: gain, tone, and volume.
 Since this is digital, it's easy to change frequency response as well as the distortion.
 It has relay bypass to avoid quantization when not in use.
 This also has a bonus of allowing the pedal to act as a wire even when not plugged into power.
 I added voltage protection to the audio inputs by using the protection of the MCP6004 op amp.
 It features second order sallen-key input and output filters.
 I am sampling at 96k.
 This pedal is based around the Daisy Seed by Electrosmith.
 It is an audio DSP board featuring an STM32H750 as well as a 24 bit stereo codec (This pedal is mono).
 There is also an indicator LED when the effect is on.
 This leads me to the art on the pedal.
 The LED lights the campfire in the art.
 The art is not mine, it is promo art for the video game Outer Wilds.
 I initially wanted to label the knobs, but I still needed art.
-Once I saw this art and had the LED idea, I abandonded labels for looks.
+Once I saw this art and had the LED idea, I abandoned labels for looks.
 I justify this by arguing I am the only person who will use this so it's ok since I know how it works.

 ## My Pedal's Performance
 Here is the Performance of the Overdrive effect of my pedal.
 This pedal has a highpass filter into an adjustable lowpass.
 Compared to the real TS-9 I made the tone knob go to 500Hz rather than ~2k since I like the underwater sound a lowpass gives.
 Input is a 400mV p-p sine wave at 1KHz.

 Min mid and max refer to the knob's postion for these tests.